Hudi304/CryptoWallet/README.md

 # CryptoWallet
 This is a small project that I made in university.

+## Don't be fooled this app does not interact with anything blockchain related excepting the CoinGecko API.

 It's a SpringBoot back end with an Angular front end.

 The idea behind this app was to be able explore the evolution of Cryptocurrencies and to 'invest' using fictive money.